Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems

 Take $[\bW]_{i,j} = f_{\mu_j}(x_i)$, $1\leq i \leq n$, $1 \leq j \leq m$, where

 and $x_j$ and $\mu_j$ are chosen as, respectively, $n= 10^6$ and $m=300$ equally distanced points with $x_0 = \mu_0 = 0$ and $x_{10^6} = \mu_{300} = 1$.
 The matrix $\bW$ is partitioned into blocks of columns of size $m_p =10$.
-Then a block-wise QR factorization of $\bW$ is performed with the RBGS process (\cref{alg:RBGS}) executed either in unique float32 precision or in multi-precision, using $\bTheta$ with $k = 3000$ rows.
-The least-squares solver in Step 2 of~\cref{alg:RBGS} is chosen either as the Householder solver, or as $20$ iterations of CG applied to the normal equation.
-Thereafter the stability behavior of RBGS is compared to the standard BCGS, BMGS, and BCGS2 algorithms executed in float32 arithmetic.
+Then a block-wise QR factorization of $\bW$ is performed with {RBGS process (\cref{alg:RBGS}),} executed either in unique float32 precision or in multi-precision, using $\bTheta$ with $k = 3000$ rows.
+The least-squares solver in step 2 of~\cref{alg:RBGS} is chosen either as the Householder solver, or as $20$ iterations of CG applied to the normal equation.
+Thereafter, the stability behavior of RBGS is compared to {that of} the standard BCGS, BMGS, and BCGS2 algorithms executed in float32 arithmetic.

-We observe a similar picture as in~\cite[Section 5.1]{balabanov2021randomizedGS} comparing single-vector Gram-Schmidt algorithms.
-According to \Cref{fig:Ex1_1a}, the BCGS and BCGS2 methods become dramatically unstable respectively at iterations $i \geq 8$, and $i \geq 17$, with the latter iterations corresponding to $\bW_{(1:i)}$ being numerically singular.
-The BMGS algorithm exhibits a better stability than the other two standard approaches.
-However, it still yields a Q factor with a condition number of two orders of magnitude.
-The unique precision RBGS algorithm using Householder least-squares solver in Step 2, has similar stability profile as BMGS algorithm.
-On the other hand, the usage of $20$ iterations of CG does not provide a sufficient accuracy in Step 2 and as a consequence, reduces stability of the unique precision RBGS.
-In contrast to all tested methods, the multi-precision RBGS algorithm remains perfectly stable, even at iterations where $\bW_{(1:i)}$ is numerically singular, and outputs a Q factor with the condition number close to $\mathcal{O}(1)$.
-Unlike in the unique precision algorithm, here the CG solver in Step 2 turns out to be sufficiently accurate.
+We observe a similar picture as in~\parencite[Section 5.1]{balabanov2021randomizedGS}, comparing single-vector Gram-Schmidt algorithms.
+According to \Cref{fig:Ex1_1a}, the BCGS and BCGS2 methods become dramatically unstable respectively at iterations $i \geq 8$, and $i \geq 17$, with the latter iterations corresponding to $\bW_{(1:i)}$ being numerically {rank-deficient}.
+The BMGS algorithm exhibits better stability than the other two standard approaches.
+However, it still yields a Q factor with condition number of two orders of magnitude.
+The unique precision RBGS algorithm, using Householder least-squares solver in step 2, has {a} similar stability profile as {the} BMGS algorithm.
+On the other hand, the usage of $20$ iterations of CG does not provide sufficient accuracy in step 2 and, as a consequence, reduces {the} stability of the unique precision RBGS.
+In contrast to all tested methods, the multi-precision RBGS algorithm remains perfectly stable, even at iterations where $\bW_{(1:i)}$ is numerically {rank-deficient}, and outputs a Q factor with condition number close to $\mathcal{O}(1)$.
+Unlike in the unique precision algorithm, here the CG solver in step 2 turns out to be sufficiently accurate.
 Moreover,~\Cref{fig:Ex1_1b} examines the behavior of the approximation error $\|\bW_{(1:i)} - \bQ_{(1:i)} \bR_{(1:i,1:i)}\|/\|\bW_{(1:i)}\|$.
 We see that for all tested algorithms, besides BCGS2, this error remains close to machine precision at all iterations.